 From LED Christmas lights to DIY wrapping paper, celebrate the holidays sustainably with these eco-friendly tips.

 Ladies and gents, Mariah Carey has officially defrosted.
-That’s right, the holidays are right around the corner, which means inevitable food comas and the subsequent unbuttoning of pants await.
+That’s right, the holidays are here, which means inevitable food comas and the subsequent unbuttoning of pants await.
+You may already be starting to get into the festive, holiday spirit.
+(Hey, Alexa: play “All I Want for Christmas Is You” on repeat.)

 The environmental impact of the holidays

-Before you embark on a gift shopping excursion, consider the environmental impact of the holiday season.
+Before you embark on a gift-shopping excursion, consider the environmental impact of the holiday season.

 From gift exchanges and Christmas potlucks to family meals and work parties, we tend to generate a lot of waste during the winter months.